FASTING INSTRUCTIONS FOR ADULTS

 2. “First Round Draft Choices” – (First Rounders are those persons who have never fasted or have only participated in a Church Spiritual Fast one time.)
 First Rounders will eat two (2) meals per day, one at breakfast before 8:00 a.m. and one after 6:00 p.m.
 Be consistent; eat the breakfast meal at a routine hour.
 Complete your meals within 75 minutes from the moment you put food into your mouth.
 Please pray the daily prayer topic during the time of the skipped meal (lunch meal) and during your regular prayer time for the day.

 3. “Special Teams” consist of persons who are under a doctor’s care, pregnant, or unable to miss a meal for health reasons.
 Special Teams should eat regularly scheduled meals.
-Participation in the Church Family Spiritual Fast will consist of abstaining from foods such as sweets, carbonated beverages or any foods such as breads and meats that you feel “you must have at least a little of every day.”
+Participation in the Church Family Spiritual Fast will consist of abstaining from foods such as sweets, carbonated beverages, breads, meats, or any food that you feel “you must have at least a little of every day.”

 It is important for the Church Family to be of one mind and heart.
 Please fast in accordance with the above-listed instructions.
 Fasts such as a “cleansing fast,” “grapefruit fast,” and others are not appropriate during this special time.